 As well, there are light signatures built into the vehicle’s interior flow, emphasising its reliability on electricity, and noticeable contrast between the vehicle’s rugged sports and off-road performance to a cabin of space and silence.

 To feel, the e-tron is like a conventional luxurious Audi.
-Plush leather seats provide unrivalled comfort, while two fully-integrated high definition screens – one of which houses Audi’s critically-acclaimed MMI infotainment interface – leave space for a modernistic, clutter-free dash.
+Plush leather seats provide unrivalled comfort for driver and passenger, while two fully-integrated high definition screens – one of which houses Audi’s critically-acclaimed MMI infotainment interface – leave space for a modernistic, clutter-free dash.

-Although, that’s not always a positive as, without air conditioning dials to touch, you have to take your eyes off the road to stay comfortable.
+Although, that’s not always a positive as, without air conditioning dials to touch, you have to take your eyes off the road to programme them.

-When driving, the rear pillars can cause a bit of an issue, although the standard 360-degree camera and rear sensors alleviate the problem somewhat.
+When driving, the rear pillars can cause a bit of an issue too, although the standard 360-degree camera and rear sensors alleviate the problem somewhat.

-Digital door mirrors are an option to reduce drag, ensuring you extract every last mile of range from the e-tron’s batteries.
-However, the projected image isn’t as well-placed as it is on other cars with the same technology.
+Digital door mirrors are an option to reduce drag, ensuring you extract every last mile of range from the e-tron’s battery.
+However, we found the projected image on the inside of the door isn’t as well-placed as it is on other cars with the same technology.

-But in terms of overall quality and experience, Audi again delivers an airy, comfortable, luxurious cabin which only adds to the e-tron’s driving experience.
+But in terms of overall quality and experience, Audi again delivers an airy, comfortable, luxurious cabin which only adds to the e-tron experience.

 Although the Audi e-tron is not too dissimilar in size to its flagship Q7 SUV, it doesn’t offer seven seats like the convention internal combustion model.